111 (New Zealand telephone number): Controversy

 In September 2022 a boat capsized after colliding with a whale off the coast of Goose Bay killing 5 of the 11 occupants.
 A 111 call was made from the hull of the vessel, however according to an inquiry by the Transport Accident Investigation Commission (TIAC) the 111 system caused "unnecessary delays" and risks.
-It took 68 seconds to progress from the first calltaker whose only job is to direct calls to the correct emergency service to the second calltaker.
-The target is 10 seconds.
+It took 68 seconds to progress from the first calltaker whose only job is to direct calls to the correct emergency service to the second calltaker, the target is 10 seconds.
 The inquiry stated, "the design of the two-stage system created unnecessary delay and increased the risk of a call being dropped before the caller had explained their emergency.
 For the public it is not always clear who the most appropriate emergency service is, and often multiple agencies are required to attend.
 This confusion could result in callers selecting the wrong emergency service, delaying the response."
-Another focuses was on the communication and resource deployment (CARD) a vital component of the 111 system which police attempted to use to provide the ambulance with the location of the capsizing, failed and would only display an error message as the coordinates are at sea.
-According to the inquiry, "To connect to the ambulance CARD platform, police searched for the nearest land-based address to the accident and entered it into the system.
-Later, when Coastguard contacted the police emergency comms centre seeking the coordinates the location in the system had to first be changed back to the original coordinates.
-As a result, Coastguard was informed that the accident occurred in Goose Bay, but the coordinates provided were for a different location.
-The communication and resource deployment platforms of the three emergency services [police, ambulance, and fire] are not integrated, which delays and restricts the flow of information necessary to coordinate a multi-agency response.
-No action has been taken to address this safety issue."
+Another focus was on the communication and resource deployment (CARD) a vital component of the 111 system which police attempted to use to provide Hato Hone St John with the location of the capsizing, failed as the coordinates are at sea.
+According to the inquiry, police entered the nearest land-based address.
+This raised issues when the Coastguard contacted police to request the coordinates, police had to change the location in the system and as a result the Coastguard was given coordinates in the general Goose Bay area, not the original location.
+TIAC went on to say that the communication and resources deployment system of emergency services are not integrated and causes delays to the flow of information in multi-agency operations.

-2024–present

-In 2024 the Minister for Mental Health Matt Doocey proposed adding a mental health option to 111.